DCAN-Labs/dcan_rtd/docs/lang.md

 Jupyter notebook introducing python can be found [here](https://github.com/LuciMoore/EXITO_workshop).

+Additionally, the MSI has scheduled trainings for introducing [programming](https://www.msi.umn.edu/tutorials/programming-python) and [scientific computing](https://www.msi.umn.edu/tutorials/python-scientific-computing) in Python.

 Open source textbook statistics with companion for Python can be found [here](https://statsthinking21.org/).

 ## R

 Beginner training modules can be found [here](https://r-bootcamp.netlify.app/).

+UMN has additional support and resources for R which can be found [here](https://libguides.umn.edu/c.php?g=1013059).

 Open source textbook statistics with companion for R can be found [here](https://statsthinking21.org/).